最近想到还有块树莓派在吃灰,今天使用frp折腾了一下内网穿透,把放在家里的树莓派也可以通过外网访问。

 Configure frpc to Start on Boot on the Client

-1 | # Execute in the frp_0.20.0_linux_arm directory (configuration files have been changed) |
+1 | # Execute in the frp_0.20.0_linux_arm directory (configuration files have all been changed) |

-For client bootup, I am using systemd
+For client autostart, I’m using a systemd service:

 1 | $ sudo cd /etc/systemd/system |